Fixed-Rate Ending Soon?, Secure your Rate Now

 You may have heard the term equity release, had it suggested to you as an option and want to see if it’s something that would benefit you?
 In short, it allows people over 55 years old to withdraw some of the money tied up in the value of their home without having to move.
 But lenders are particular when it comes to what properties they’ll consider for equity release.

-Can you get equity release on any type of property?
+Can you get equity release on any property?

-No, lenders only offer equity release on certain properties.
-They’ll be considering a property’s location, value, condition, its use, and what it’s made of.
+No, lenders only offer equity release on specific properties.
+They’ll consider a property’s location, value, condition, use, and what it’s made of.
 Of course, different lenders have different criteria and accept different property types.

-Working with a mortgage broker will speed up the process for finding a lender more likely to offer you a good equity release deal based on the type of property you have.
+Working with a mortgage broker will speed up the process of finding a lender that is more likely to offer you a good equity release deal based on your property type.

 • A house, flat or bungalow made with bricks and mortar;